oracle-devrel/oci-oke-appdev-save-the-wildlife/livelabs/hol/ci/ci.md

     --config-file ~/.oci/config --profile WORKSHOP --auth api_key</copy>
     ```

-   _The command will look something like this (notice we created variables for a few of the parameter values - totally optional):_
+   The command will look something like this (notice we created variables for a few of the parameter values - totally optional):

     Here's a breakdown of the command:
-    - _oci container-instances container-instance create_ - This is the core cli command with service name, service component, and action to take `create`.
+    - _oci container-instances container-instance create_ - This is the core cli command with the service name, service component, and action to take `create`.
     - _--display-name_ oci-MultiPlayer - This is the display name for the container instance.
     - _--availability-domain_ <AD Name> - This specifies the availability domain in which to create the container instance.
     - _--compartment-id_ <Compartment OCID> - This specifies the compartment in which the container instance will be created.